OathPros/COMP3/source/guidelines/keyboard.rst

 -------------

 Use the :doc:`standard GNOME shortcut keys</reference/keyboard>` if your application supports those functions.
 This ensures consistency between GNOME applications and aids discoverability.
 Do not assign :doc:`system shortcut keys </reference/keyboard>` for use in your application.

+The technical term for shortcut keys is *accelerators*.

 When assigning shortcuts which are specific to your application: